 Our products are all natural and minimally processed.
-There are no added ingredients, preservatives, flavors, or growth hormones.
+There are no added ingredients, flavors, or growth hormones.
 The shelf life of Queso Campesino products ranges from 35 to 120 days depending on the product and packaging.
 They best consumed within 3-7 days of opening, depending on the product.

 Queso Campesino cheese is all natural, made from high-grade pasteurized whole milk from cows that are well treated in a protected environment.